-The High Court has ordered the Law Society of Kenya (LSK) and Directorate of Criminal Investigations (DCI) to investigate a lawyer who imposed DCI boss George Kinoti and filed a case challenging his four jail terms.
+The High Court has ordered the Law Society of Kenya (LSK) and Directorate of Criminal Investigations (DCI) to investigate a lawyer who imposed DCI boss George Kinoti and filed a case challenging his four-month jail term.

 This is after lawyer Koome admitted to the court that he had no instructions from Kinoti himself or the Attorney General's office to file the case.

 The lawyer shocked the court after he confirmed to the court that he used another law firm's address by the name Owino McDowell & co.
-Advocates without their consent said he did not get direct instruction from the Kinoti but a proxy.
+Advocates without their consent, saying he did not get direct instruction from Kinoti but a proxy.

 "I had no direct instructions from the DCI.
 I had instructions from a proxy," he said.

 However, Kinoti through Ms Mwangi informed the court that the filing of the case by Koome on Friday was a fraud and the same is under probe.
 The court heard that the Attorney General or Kinoti had never given anyone instructions to file the Judicial review.